bablokb/pi-boot-switch/README.md

         -f source   source partition (default: current root-partition) use with -c, e.g. '-f /dev/mmcblk0p2'
-        -t dest     target partition (required for -i, -c or -s, e.g. '-t /dev/sdc') -F          format target partition
+        -t dest     target partition (required for -i, -c or -s, e.g. '-t /dev/sdc') -S          target partition is on a SD-card, not an usb-device -F          format target partition
         -L label    set label of target partition (also available standalone)